 Corrosion coupon analyses will be conducted quarterly to assess the mechanical integrity of the well components that are in contact with the CO2.
-The coupons will be assessed for any loss of mass thickness, cracking, pitting, and other signs of corrosion that could be indicative of future well integrity issues.
+The coupons will be assessed for signs of corrosion and any loss of mass thickness, cracking, pitting, and other signs of corrosion that could be indicative of future well integrity issues.
 The analysis will be in accordance with National Association of Corrosion Engineers (NACE) Standard RP-0775 (or similar) to determine and document corrosion wear rates.

-USDW Monitoring Strategy
+Shallow Groundwater Monitoring Strategy